teamconclude/blueprints/README.md

 ## Blueprint Name, Type and Scope

 A blueprint has a *name* and a *type*.
 The name can contain the same characters as a Slack channel; lower case letters, numbers, periods, and underscores.

-The type must be one of the following:
+The *type* must be one of the following:
 - **basic**: The basic blueprint.
-- **standard**: A built-in blueprint that has not been modified.
+- **standard**: A built-in blueprint without any modifications.
 - **custom**: A custom blueprint with restricted scope.
 - **global**: A custom blueprint with global scope.